jbarndt/fcbh-dataset-io/README.md

 ### Script Attributes

+**script_id** - A surrogate primary key.
+It is an integer that begins with 1 for the first record, and increments for each record inserted.
+It is present primarily to make table updates efficient.

 **script_num** - An integer that defines the script line that this word is part of when the chapter has been parsed into script segments.
 The three fields (book_id, chapter_num, script_num) together uniquely identify a script in *any language*.
+    - Context:
+    - Vessel:
+    - Excel: 4 digit number that increments for an entire book, not for a chapter.

 **usfm_style** - The USFM style code of the text.
 It is essential for identifying non-verse text, such as headings, titles, footnotes, cross references, and more.
 Also, some AI researchers might consider the style information to be a useful source for their AI model.
-Note: I think that the style codes being collected are solely the usfm paragraph codes, and not the usfm character codes, but this has not been verified.
+Note: I think that the style codes being collected are solely the USFM paragraph codes, and not the USFM character codes, but this has not been verified.
 Is it really certain there is only one of these for a script segment?
     - Context:
     - Vessel:
-    - Excel:
+    - Excel: only << to indicate non-verse heading

 **person** - This is the person or character who is speaking in a script segment.
 Narrator is the most frequent person.
 This data item is an attribute of a script segment, and is the same for each language.
-It is included here because some AI researchers might find this information useful for the analysis of text laanguage, since different people have different grammers and styles of speech.
+It is included here because some AI researchers might find this information useful for the analysis of text language, since different people have different grammars and styles of speech.
     - Context:
     - Vessel: CharacterId
-    - Excel:
+    - Excel: Col E (names like, Jesus, John the Baptist, Religious Leaders, Narr 01)

 **actor** - This is a number that identifies the actor who is speaking this script segment.
 Since the Bible has more persons speaking than the number of actors available to record a Bible, actors will need to play many parts.
-This data item is included because some AI reasearchers might find this information useful for the analysis of audio data.
+This data item is included because some AI researchers might find this information useful for the analysis of audio data.
     - Context:
     - Vessel:
+    - Excel: Col F (2 digit number)

+**script_text** - This is the text of the script.
+The keys book_id, chapter_num, script_num will address corresponding script text in any language.
+    - Context:
+    - Vessel:
+    - Excel: Col M

+**script_begin_ts** -  The timestamp that marks the beginning of the script in the audio chapter file.
+This could be used to process Aeneas and librosa one script segment at a time, if that produces more accurate results.
+    - Context:
+    - Vessel:
+    - Excel: Verse Timing File

+**script_end_ts** - The timestamp that marks the end of the script in the audio chapter file.
+    - Context:
+    - Vessel:
-    - Excel:
+    - Excel: Verse Timing File

 ### Word Attributes

+**word_id** - A surrogate primary key.
+It is an integer that begins with 1 for the first record, and increments for each record inserted.
+It is present primarily to make table updates efficient, and make it easy to update word_seq.

 **word_seq** - An integer that defines the position of a word in the specific script line that it belongs to.
 The columns (language_id, book_id, chapter_num, script_num, word_seq) are a unique index.
-    - Context:
-    - Vessel: implicit in JSON seq
+    - Source is implicit in script_text sequence
-    - Excel:

 **verse_num** - This is an integer.
 This column will be null when the the word is part of a heading, reference, note, or other non-verse text.
 When a script segment crosses a verse boundary, the Context system can provide information about which word marks the beginning of a new verse.
 Vessel and Excel cannot.
 This data item belongs is a Word Attribute only if when a script crosses a verse boundary, we are able to identify the word where the new verse starts.
     - Context:
     - Vessel: StartVerse [[EndVerse, StartSubVerse hopefully ignore]]
-    - Excel: has verse numbers like 2b-3a, but does it define the word where a verse starts?
+    - Excel: verse numbers are embedded in script_text in curly braces, such as {2}.

 **word** - The word of an audio segment in UTF-8 format.
 This could be more than one word if needed to correctly correspond to a word in the source language.
     - Context